 Edit as Table: <file_name> Format Dialog

-If a text file containing delimiter-separated values (for example, CSV, TSV) is open in the editor, this dialog opens when you select the Edit as Table command.
+You can open a text file that contains delimiter-separated values (for example, CSV, TSV) in the editor.
+This dialog opens when you select the Edit as Table command.

 Null value text